campaignmonitor/forms-for-campaign-monitor/readme.txt

 7. Easy to add a new form.
 Just select the form type, choose the Campaign Monitor List where  data will be collected, and you are done.

 == Changelog ==
+= 2.9.0 =
+* IMPORTANT: Upgraded jQuery from 2.2.4 to 3.7.1 for PCI compliance
+* Fixed deprecated jQuery methods for compatibility with jQuery 3.x
+* Plugin is now PCI compliant for payment processing (e.g., PayPal)
+* Improved AJAX handling with modern promise-based methods
+* Fixed invalid AJAX dataType parameter

 = 2.8.18 =
 * Support for Wordpress 6.8
 * Fix a legacy bug where the slideout form occasionally failed to respond/pop up when click subscribe btn